|Nutrition Facts (per serving)|

 |Total Carbohydrate 37g||14%|

 |Total Sugars 7g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+The perfect comfort food, this French spinach au gratin recipe is a creamy and delicious side dish for any table.
 Au gratin of any description is considered classic French cooking.
 A gratin is a baked dish but what makes it distinctive is a light covering of cheese and or breadcrumbs.
-Within the gratin will be any kind of vegetable robust enough to stand up to being baked, root vegetables are one of the best to use.
+Within the gratin will be any type of vegetable robust enough to stand up to being baked, root vegetables are one of the best to use.
 With green vegetables, the favored vegetable is leaf spinach.
 It may not be a tough root, but it bakes extremely well and keeps its taste.

 This French spinach au gratin recipe will be at home on any dinner menu, be it for a relaxed family supper or a special holiday meal.
 A touch of thyme and a dusting of cheese sparks up the flavor of this beloved classic dish.

 1 tablespoon olive oil

 3/4 teaspoon salt

 1/4 teaspoon freshly ground black pepper